 The Radiant Self (1987) is his most personal album and also his most ambitious.
 It's somewhat more fragmented in mood and style than Visions, and deliberately so given its theme of self-exploration.
 Yet the whole is greater than the sum of the parts.
 His gift for evoking wide-eyed wonder is still there in all its glory, such as "Forest of Dreams" with it's slow rolling piano figure and counter-melody on synth, the swelling minor-key drones on "Doorway of Light", and the soaring, powerful chord changes that drive "Path of Gold".
 But there's also a long, highly effective passage of dark-edged abstraction that evokes some kind of extraterrestrial jungle journey.
 It's striking, both because it works in the context of the album and because few in the new age genre at the time would have even attempted such a piece.

 Infinity (1988) dates from the same recording sessions as The Radiant Self but is an entirely different concept: a one hour series of quiet ambient loops designed as atmosphere and background.
 It was originally released on a 12-minute endless loop cassette, after which he later reworked and extended it to the current one hour piece for CD and digital.
 Conceptually, it's the same idea as Brian Eno's wallpaper pieces like "Thursday Afternoon", but musically this collection of "colours and moods and shades" has an emotional undertow that Eno's similar efforts lack.
 It ebbs and flows between grades of shadow and light to quite remarkable effect.

 Fans who what to dig deeper into the Japetus catalogue will find several more releases of original music since the 80's.
-There is also a whole series of other albums spanning his career which feature spoken word "visualisations" accompanying the music, including versions of some of the albums listed above.
-His catalogue is available via his website and on iTunes/Apple Music.
+There is also a whole series of other albums spanning his career which feature spoken word "visualisations" accompanying the music, including alternative versions of some of the albums listed above.